zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 **Note** When installed on a mainframe system, Zowe is able to utilize the AT-TLS implementation if supported by the corresponding z/OS version/installation.

 ### Digital certificates types
+When we discuss digital certificates types, we distinguish several aspects of the certificates as artifacts and their usage.
+Certificates come in various file formats and can be stored in different [certificates storage](#certificates-storage) types.

+Digital X.509 certificates can be issued in various file formats such as PEM, DER, PKCS#7 and PKCS#12.
+PEM and PKCS#7 formats use Base64 ASCII encoding while DER and PKCS#12 use binary encoding.

-Digital certificates can be issued in various formats.
-The format is dependent on the certificate storage type.
+In general, the choice of certificates format depends on the technologies used for the implementation of the server components and on the certificate storage type.

 Zowe supports:
 * **file-based PKCS12**
   PKCS12 certificates are the most general and widely deployed certificate format.
 * **z/OS keyring-based keystore (JKS/JCEKS)**